pragyasresta29/Restaurant-Recommendation-System/README.md

 # Restaurant-Recommendation-System
-A recommendation model built in python which recommends restaurants to user based on their preferences
+A recommendation model built in python which recommends restaurants to user based on their preferences.
+The project used a scaled down version of Yelp Dataset available from the website of Kaggle.
+Since, the yelp dataset consists of reviews and business information of businesses other than restaurants, the dataset was further cleaned up by removing irrelevant data.

+## Recommendation Model
+The recommendation model is based on the similarity score which is calculated using Pearson’s correlation coefficient.
+In this system, Pearson’s correlation coefficient was used to calculate the similarity between users and generate recommendation based on the similarity.
+The recommendation model worked with decent accuracy of 80.71%.